mohsinxx365/adobe-cep-starter/readme.md

-# Adobe Cep  Extension -  React & Typescript
+# Cep Starter -  React & Typescript

 This is a "starter kit" for developing CEP Panels.

 This Template does a bunch of things to make your life easier: